 Because I am a foreigner, I have witnessed the difficult technical barriers of countries around the world.
 So we should not think about bringing our garbage to their country or allowing ourselves to continue using it.

 I am working with Vietnamese scientists to research biological pesticides.
-This is a large agricultural project that literally only 3 countries, the US, Australia, and Switzerland, have the product, but it is very expensive.
+This is a large agricultural project that only three countries, the US, Australia and Switzerland, have the product, but it is very expensive.

 As for this route, we are still in the testing phase.